Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-II.md

 ---
 {% include mathjax.html %}

-**THINGS TO KEEP IN MIND WHILE WORKING ON MACHINE LEARNING**
+**Machine Learning Concepts**

 When designing features or algorithms for learning features, our goal is to separate the **factors of variation** that explain the observed data.

-**FEATURES** are components in your dataset which helps in building ML Algorithm.
+**Features** are components in your dataset which helps in building ML Algorithm.
 There are different types features like Categorical, Numerical, Ordinal etc. So before applying algorithm on a dataset, we need to convert the dataset into a format, which is consumable by algorithm.
 One such vital technique is handling categorical value, by converting it into an one-hot encoding, similar to mapping category to numeric value.

 <center>
 <img src="{{site.url}}/assets/images/ml/ml_things.jpg"  style="zoom: 5%  background-color:#DCDCDC;" width="1000" height="600"/><br>
 <p><b>Figure 2:</b> Terms in Machine Learning</p>
 </center>

-**FEATURE ENGINEERING**
+**Feature Engineering**

-Any problem in Machine Learning or Deep Learning requires some amount of feature engineering, one cannot simply do a ```python model.fit(x, y)``` and get SOTA results.
+Any problem in Machine Learning or Deep Learning requires some amount of feature engineering, one cannot simply do a ```model.fit(x, y)``` and get SOTA results.
 Feature Engineering requires creativity and understanding of the domain.
 For instance, cost of house of size 'a' in X locality is priced higher than same size house in Y locality, even though locality is not a feature in your raw dataset.

-**ONE HOT ENCODING**
+**One Hot Encoding**

 There are few algorithms like decision trees, which takes categorical feature like color with values as 'red', 'blue' etc as inputs but majority of the algorithms requires feature values to be numerical.
 To convert these features, we can use one hot encoding.